 flexable as possible to allow each participant to expand their knowledge,

 Over the course of the two and a half week Winterterm session, a series

 of example applications will be introduced in class, assigned as lab

 projects and homework projects.
-Some examples of possible ones are:
+Some examples are:

 a reflex test

 an alarm clock

 a "magic 8-ball"